skyzyx/spaceman-spiff/swift2/README.md

-Swift 2.0 feels comfortable if you come from a Ruby, JavaScript, C#, Scala or **Modern** PHP (and/or Hack) background because it borrows concepts from across the board.
+Swift feels comfortable if you come from a Ruby, JavaScript, C#, Scala or **Modern** PHP (and/or Hack) background because it borrows concepts from across the board.

 ## Installation (Swift version)

 Written in **Swift 2.1**, which requires **Xcode 7.2** or newer to compile.

-(This version does not (yet) support `spaceman spf.txt` syntax.
-It only supports piping from `STDIN`.)

 1. [Install Xcode 7.2](https://developer.apple.com/xcode/downloads/)